Skip to Content

 Consumers expect to know the costs of groceries, gas, and even college tuition before we open our wallets.
 In fact, we would be appalled if someone asked us to buy these things without knowing the prices ahead of time.
 So, why don’t we expect the same from our medical bills?

 Finally, we do.
-Ninety percent of all Americans want more transparency when it comes to health care prices.
+Across political affiliations, nearly 90 percent of likely voters nationwide want more transparency when it comes to health care prices.
 It is an issue that unites both Democrats and Republicans in an increasingly partisan world.

 Right now, medical costs are hidden from consumers.
 The inflated prices that result from price secrecy have driven thousands of families into financial ruin, taking resources away from people trying to pay family bills, put food on the table, and run small businesses.

-Pandemics and recessions are not the time for health care providers to make it harder for Americans to make ends meet.
-Those recovering from COVID-19 are fighting for their lives—they shouldn’t have to fight a second battle with medical debt too.
+Pandemics and recessions are not the time for health care providers to make it more difficult for Americans to make ends meet, but many families experienced exactly that in recent years.
+Unsurprisingly, medical debt remains a huge burden even now.

 The result would be a game changer for every family, especially for those with disabilities and chronic conditions who have to schedule non-emergency medical visits on a regular basis.